Kuduro: The first generation

 The first generation began in the early 1990s.
 It consisted primarily of middle-class youth and was representative of influences that resulted from political unrest.
 Artists and producers experimented with localized versions of techno and house music which aligned with much of the music that already permeated the club scene.
 It ranged from 128-135 beats per minute and vocals were rarely used to convey the message of the music.
 Kuduro in this generation also favored synthesized productions of acoustic instruments.

+During this generation, kuduro musical compositions were crafted using all-in-one sequencer/sampler keyboards and workstations.
+These musical tools were reintroduced to Angola by middle-class youth who had spent time in Europe.
+A considerable number of young individuals, endowed with the necessary resources, pursued education abroad, thereby mitigating exposure to the most severe aspects of the Civil War.
+Due to limited memory capacity in the sequencers utilized, early kuduro productions relied on arrangements based on concise loops.
+The scarcity of multi-track recording technology compelled the recording of these arrangements directly onto tape or CD writers, precluding the option of overdubs.

+The incorporation of vocals in kuduro productions from this generation was restricted, owing to a dearth of studios equipped for vocal recording in Angola during the early 1990s.
+Nevertheless, the loop-centric and instrumental nature of early kuduro compositions resonates with the influences of house and techno genres that inspired the initial producers.
+These artistic choices stem from a combination of technical constraints and deliberate creative decisions.

 The second generation

 This generation had a 'do it yourself' aesthetic which expanded the industry through establishing lower-income neighborhoods as the center of production.
 By this time, many home studios were based around Fruity Loops which were sequencers that incorporated a range of synthesizers and samples.
 The increase in availability of computers and pirated technology, especially the music production software FruityLoops made kuduro more widely available to the masses for production.
 This generation was characterized by sped-up versions of the first generation's tempo at 140 beats per minute.
 "Urgent" vocal styles were used in kuduro songs during this generation.